MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - an optional period
 - three digits
 - a dash
-- one digit or letter (not case sensitive) which is a check digit
+- one digit or letter (not case-sensitive) which is a check digit

 ### Checksum